kyechou/leagueoflegends/README.md

 ```

 ### Fresh LoL install
-- Install scripts by install.sh/package.sh
+-   Install scripts by make or package.sh
-- Change config if you need /etc/leagueoflegends.conf
+-   Change config if you need /etc/leagueoflegends.conf or/and ~/.config/leagueoflegends.conf
 -   Run "leagueoflegends" in console or run desktop application "League of Legends"

 ### Move LoL from another wine
-- Install scripts by install.sh/package.sh
+-   Install scripts by make or package.sh
 -   Change config if you need /etc/leagueoflegends.conf
 -   Then:

 In default configuration:
 ```